Dung24-6/Dung24-6/README.md

 _**At the center of your being, you have the answer; you know who you are, and you know what you want.**_

 Laozi

+_**In romance, we feel the need to zoom in and expound on our partner's foibles in intimate detail; in friendship, we tend to do the opposite, avoiding confrontation through fear, lethargy or both.**_

+Mariella Frostrup